GeorgiNedyalkov/node-express-tutirial/README.md

 - Write the controller function in the controllers/task.js file.
   Refactor the controller function in the routes.

+The controller file for the tasks sets up the functionality for:

+- Creating a task, reading a tasks, reading all tasks, updating a task and deleting a tasks We then export this funcitonality and import it in the routes file and connect it to the router

 # 2. Store API

 # 3. JWT